 - surface crochet

 Add the beads to the yarn before starting to crochet by using a beading needle.
-It should be about 99 beads, tho I would add more just to make sure you want to add more rows (33 beads per row).
+It should be about 99 beads, though I would add more just in case you want to add more rows (33 beads per row).

 BE SURE TO SEE THE TUTORIAL FOR THE BEADED DOUBLE CROCHET HERE (Video included)!

 Make a foundation double crochet (fdc) of 33 stitches or make a chain of 33+2 and crochet 1 row of dc (33 stitches).
 Connect the ends.